krzsam/scala-openliberty-mandelbrot/README-Docker.md

 ...
 ```

-The below commands can be used to test the image and verify it was created correctly and the OpenLiberty server is starting up
+The below commands can be used to test the image and verify it was created correctly and the Open Liberty server is starting up
 and deploying the application.

 ```